sen2vm/sen2vm-core/documentation/Output/output_grids_usage.md

 > gdal version shall be compatible with the new Sen2VM grids.
 GDAL version 3.12 is then required

-## 1 Resampling using direct locations grids
+## 1 Resampling using direct location grids

-Direct location grids can be used to preform a resampling.
+Direct location grids can be used to perform a resampling.
 It can be done using gdal or using [OTB](https://www.orfeo-toolbox.org/CookBook/Applications/app_GridBasedImageResampling.html) resampler.
 To see the geometric validation of those 2 methods, please refer to the <mark>**Validation Document**</mark>

 ### 1.1 Using gdal